Sign In / Sign Out

-Faculty members provide and participate in multisensory learning experiences concerning forms and genres, performance practices, instruments, spaces, philosophies, musical infrastructures and geographic locations.
-The faculty include leading scholars pursuing a wide range of interests in Western and non-Western music, particularly traditions in the Americas and Eastern Europe, Medieval music cultures, the nineteenth century, jazz, music in popular cultures, musical modernism and experimentalism, improvisation, sound studies, ecomusicology, dance and embodiment, and music's role in wellbeing.
+In the MA program in music, faculty members provide and participate in multisensory learning experiences concerning forms and genres, performance practices, instruments, spaces, philosophies, musical infrastructures and geographic locations.
+The faculty comprises leading scholars specializing in Western and non-western music, particularly traditions in the Americas and Eastern Europe (Russia, Ukraine, USSR); musics of the Middle East, Central Asia, Latin America and Indonesia; Medieval music cultures, the long nineteenth century, jazz, music in popular cultures, musical modernism and experimentalism, intellectual property law, cultural policy, improvisation, sound studies, ecomusicology, dance and embodiment, and music's role in well-being.

 Students work in individual and small group settings to identify research topics of interest culminating in a final thesis.

 Music (Musicology), MA

 The Plan of Study is the required curriculum to complete the program.

 Checksheets break down the course requirements for each degree program.